DavAug/chi/docs/source/getting_started/mechanistic_model.rst

 the ``elimination_rate`` parameter, and the ``drug_amount`` variable.
 Note that constants are labelled by ``<cn></cn>`` tags, while parameters / variables are labelled by ``<ci></ci>``.
-This labelling is used in SBML to indicate whether parameters definitions need to be looked up in the list of parameters.
+This labelling is used in SBML to indicate whether parameter definitions need to be looked up in the list of parameters.

 We can now move on and complete the implementation of our model by adding the assignment rule for the drug concentration, which relates the drug concentration